 Scientists recently discovered a beetle that eats skunk vine but it will be years before it becomes an ally to homeowners.

 For right now, the best you can do is wage war on any part of the plant you see.
 Pull the vine while wearing disposable gloves.
-Spray leaves that you don’t care to pull with a non-selective herbicide like Roundup or the organic herbicide alternatives.
+Spray leaves that you don’t care to pull with a non-selective herbicide like glyphosate (click for source) or these organic herbicide alternatives.